Vanquish (video game): Plot

 In the near future, Earth's human population burgeons to the point where nations fight for scarce resources.
 The United States of America attempts to alleviate energy problems by launching SC-01 Providence, an O'Neil Cylinder space colony using a solar energy microwave transmitter to provide them with an alternative source.
-However, the government of the Russian Federation has been overthrown in a coup d'état by a section of the military, calling themselves the Order of the Russian Star.
+However, the government of the Russian Federation of Eurasia has been overthrown in a coup d'état by a section of the military, calling themselves the Order of the Russian Star.
 They capture Providence and use the microwave transmitter to devastate San Francisco.
 Victor Zaitsev (Marc Worden / Yoshirō Matsumoto), a Russian Star agent, demands the American government to surrender or he will target New York City.

 Elizabeth Winters (Lee Meriwether / Orine Fukushima), the President of the United States, sends Lieutenant Colonel Robert Burns (Steve Blum / Teruyuki Tanzawa) to infiltrate the station, along with the Bravo Company, an army of space Marines.
-They recruit Sam Gideon (Gideon Emery / Kenichirō Matsuda), a Defense Advanced Research Projects Agency (DARPA) soldier equipped with the prototype Augmented Reaction Suit (ARS), a cutting-edge battlesuit outfitted with a vast array of functions, including jet boosters attached to his thighs.
+They recruit Sam Gideon (Gideon Emery / Kenichirou Matsuda), a Defense Advanced Research Projects Agency (DARPA) soldier equipped with the prototype Augmented Reaction Suit (ARS), a cutting-edge battlesuit outfitted with a vast array of functions, including jet boosters attached to his thighs.
 He is armed with the experimental Battlefield Logic Adaptable Electronic Weapon System (BLADE), which scans existing weapons and transforms into them.
 It stores only three scans at a time and can shapeshift between each on command.
 He is assisted by Elena Ivanova (Kari Wahlgren / Chieko Honda) aboard the SBC2 command ship.
 The mission gives DARPA the perfect chance to test the suit.
 Winters gives classified orders for Sam to rescue scientist Dr. Francois Candide (Benito Martinez / Hitoshi Bifu), whom Zaitsev kidnapped.
 While Sam and Burns infiltrate Providence, Candide disables the microwave.